University of Wisconsin–Madison

 Policy Areas Economic Justice, Civil Rights, Health, Education, Children & Families

-This report provides a background about the shared and divergent challenges in the homecare and early care and education inustries; as well as review emerging policy initiatives to fund wage increases for homecare and early care and education workers and identify principles for public...
+This report discusses the shared and divergent challenges in the home care and early care and education industries.
+It also reviews emerging policy initiatives to fund wage increases for home care and early care and education workers and identifies principles for public policy going...

 Type Policy Brief or Report